franckess/genai-doc-search/README.md

 ```

 You can find the same outputs in the `Outputs` tab of the `serverless-pdf-chat` stack in the AWS CloudFormation console.
 In the next section, you will use these outputs to run the React frontend locally and connect to the deployed resources in AWS.

+### Amazon Knowledge Base for Bedrock setup

+Currently cloudformation does not natively support provisioning knowledge bases for bedrock.
+As such you'll need to manually create the knowledge base in the AWS console using the steps below:

+1. In the AWS console for Bedrock, click `Knowledge Base` in the left menu then `Create knowledge base`.

+1. Follow the prompts and select the following:
+   Data source: S3 bucket created by SAM i.e. `{stack-name}-{region}-{account}`.
+   Embeddings model: e.g. Titan Embeddings G1 -Text
+   Vector database: Quick create new vector store (OpenSearch)

+1. Once the knowledge base is setup, add a SSM parameter in the same region as the SAM stack that contains details of the knowledge base.
+The application will use these details for connecting.
+For example if the stack was called `serverless-pdf-chat`, then the following SSM parameter is required:
+    - Name: `/serverless-pdf-chat/knowledge-base`
+    - Value (json string): `{"knowledgeBaseId": "xyz", "dataSourceId": "xyz"}`

 ### Run the React frontend locally